Project Management and Permitting in Contracting and Renovations

 3. Review and Approval

-Inspection: Schedule a final inspection to confirm compliance.
-Certificate of Occupancy: Obtain the necessary occupancy permits.
+• Final Inspection: Schedule a final review to confirm compliance.

 Conclusion

 Disclaimer: This blog post is for informational purposes only and does not constitute legal advice.
-Always consult with legal and local authorities for specific permitting and regulatory requirements in your area.
+Always consult with local authorities for specific permitting requirements in your area.